Analytical description of ballistic spin currents and torques in magnetic tunnel junctions

-Let us now discuss and clarify physical mechanisms of such a decisive role of $P^\eta_i$ for $T_{\bot}$ and angular dependences of spin and charge transport.
-In fact, $P^\eta_i$ is decisive for $T_{\bot}$ since it accounts for out-of-plane precession degree at the interfaces for a spin initially polarized along ${\bf M}_L$ which ensures appearance of $Q_y$ giving rise to the perpendicular torque (see Fig.~\ref{fig1}).
-Interestingly, it can be shown in approximation when $q_i^2 \gg k_i^{\uparrow}k_i^{\downarrow}$ that $P^\eta_i$ and $P^S_i$ can be literally assigned respectively to a sine and cosine of out-of-plane precession angle $\phi$ at the interfaces which in this case is very small.
-This is the reason why we named $P^\eta_i$ and $P^S_i$ in-plane and out-of-plane interfacial polarization, respectively.
-The situation changes as the energy of electrons is getting high compared to barrier height, i.e. when $q_i$ does not strongly prevail anymore the geometrical mean of $k_i^{\uparrow}$ and $k_i^{\downarrow}$.
-In this case, the electron spin starts to "precess" or get reoriented prior to arrival to the right interface since it starts to have enough energy to interfere with its reflected part leading to a much stronger decrease of $P^S_i$ compared to $P^\eta_i$ affecting thereby TMR and $T_{\|}$ amplitudes.
-Finally, when the barrier is getting low and thin, the terms in denominator given by Eq.~(\ref{Den}) accounting for multiple "interferences" of transmitted and reflected non-collinear evanescent states due to their strong overlap between two interfaces, result in further modulation of out-of-plane spin component taken into account through $P^\eta_i$.
-This leads to deviations from standard sine angular dependences for spin transfer torques and from cosine dependences for charge and spin currents.
+One can note that the previously introduced in-plane (Slonczewski's) polarization, $P_i^S$, and the out-of-plane polarization, $P_i^eta$, play a very different role.
+While the former defines the magnitude of the TMR and both components of the spin torque [see Eqs.~(\ref{eqs:tip})-(\ref{eqs:long})], the latter participates only to the out-of-plane torque, $T_{\bot}$ [see Eq.~(\ref{eqs:top})].
+This is the second important role of the out-of-plane polarization, besides being responsible for the aforementioned angular deviation.
+In fact, $P^\eta_i$ is decisive for $T_{\bot}$ since it accounts for the degree of out-of-plane precession at the interfaces for a spin initially polarized along ${\bf M}_L$ which ensures the appearance of $Q_y$ giving rise to the perpendicular torque (see Fig.~\ref{fig1}).
+Interestingly, it can be shown in the approximation where $q_i^2 \gg k_i^{\uparrow}k_i^{\downarrow}$, that $P^\eta_i$ and $P^S_i$ can be literally assigned respectively to the sine and cosine of the out-of-plane precession angle $\phi$ at the interfaces which in this case is very small.
+This is the reason that we named $P^\eta_i$ and $P^S_i$ the in-plane and out-of-plane interfacial polarizations, respectively.
+The situation changes as the electron energy becomes closer to the barrier height, i.e. when $q_i$ no longer dominates the geometrical mean of $k_i^{\uparrow}$ and $k_i^{\downarrow}$.
+In this case, the electron spin starts to ''precess'' or get reoriented prior to arrival at the right interface since it begins to have enough energy to interfere with its reflected part leading to a much stronger decrease of $P^S_i$ compared to $P^\eta_i$ affecting thereby the TMR and $T_{\|}$ amplitudes.
+Finally, when the barrier becomes low and thin, the terms in the denominator given by Eq.~(\ref{Den}) accounting for multiple ``interferences'' of transmitted and reflected non-collinear evanescent states due to their strong overlap between two interfaces, result in further modulation of the out-of-plane spin component taken into account through $P^\eta_i$.
+This leads to the aforementioned deviations from the standard sine angular dependences of spin transfer torques and the standard cosine angular dependence of the charge and spin currents.